awsdocs/amazon-eks-user-guide/doc_source/cni-env-vars.md

 **`DISABLE_INTROSPECTION`**
 **Type** – Boolean
 **Default** – false
-Specifies whether introspection endpoints are disabled on a worker node\.
+Specifies whether introspection endpoints are disabled on a node\.
 Setting this to `true` will reduce the debugging information you can get from the node when running the `aws-cni-support.sh` script\.

 **`DISABLE_METRICS`**
 **Type** – Boolean